Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 title: Recreating grep in Python
-date: 2020-10-31
+date: 2020-11-27
-description: A short guide to making Python CLI tools.
+description: A guide to making Python CLI tools.
-draft: yes
 requires: code
+imgthumbnail: img/cli-tools/thumbnail.jpg

-Let's make a Python version of grep, nicknamed dumbgrep.
-Python's `argparse` package makes it easy to handle the parsing side of things.
-And using the Python Package Index (PyPI), it's easy to deliver a command line tool into the ravenous hands of greedy users.
+Let's make our own version of grep, nicknamed dumbgrep.
+Along the way, we'll learn about 19th-century Russian literature and how to make command line interface (CLI) tools in Python.

     $ grep existence </tmp/war-and-peace.txt
     in this part of the house and did not even know of the existence of even wish to know of his existence but would now have been offended [...]

-If you want to follow along, then you'll need Python 3.
-The full program is available [here](https://github.com/Kevinpgalligan/dumbgrep).
-I have no idea if it works on Windows.
+Why Python?
+Python's `argparse` package makes it easy to handle the parsing side of things.
+And using the Python Package Index (PyPI), you can easily deliver a CLI tool to the writhing masses of humanity.

 ### Baby steps 👶
+You'll need Python 3 if you want to follow along.
+For reference, the full program is available [here](https://github.com/Kevinpgalligan/dumbgrep).
+Shamefully, I've only tested it on Linux, so there might be extra hoop-jumping required to set it up on Windows.

 Here's the skeleton of our project.

     dumbgrep/